maireadwhite/The-Real-Womens-Club/README.md

 17/05/22 having issue with flex box layout.
 Layout going across screen and not downways.
 I have compared code with Flexbox tutorial on Youtube and not seeing any difference.
 I will keep looking but if not I might try a work around.
 Getting the place settings to go in right spot seems to be a difficulty I have through all projects so far ie love running.
 I am determined to find out why. image.png image.png
+Fixed positions by moving Div to around asides and article.
+Tutorial had it around the whole body.
+Going by tutorial my layout was wrong and would not place correctly.

 ## Things I tried out.
 Tried differnet font sizes for menu tabs at the begining.
 Have decided to leave at 100% until more work is done to site.